 The lift hit the final limit switch meaning it has run too far up.
 A lift technician can try to reset it with the following steps.
 Remove the round plastic hole cover in the side of the lift facing uphill.
 Insert the hand-crank tube onto the pulley and turn counter-clockwise 4-5 turns until the lift moves down the track about 1”.
 Slide the final limit actuator (metal tab sticking up off the track) down until it touches the lift.
 The lift should now run.
 Lower the top switch cam about 1/2” to keep the problem from recurring.

 Summit Lifts Owners Manual

 The main drive cable should always have tension as shown in this picture.
-If the cable becomes loose the braking system will shut the lift down as a safety feature.
+If the cable becomes loose or slack the braking system will shut the lift down as a safety feature.
 Always make sure the track and cable are kept clean and free of any dust, debris, or obstructions.
 When this happens we always recommend calling for service.